madprops/githop/README.md

 The All button will deselect all active buttons on the first click.
 On the second click it will clear the filter.
+This can be triggered with the Tab key.

 ## Icons